tagoro9/btcsimulator/readme.md

     cd redis-2.8.x/src
     ./redis-server

+**All the following commands must be run in the project root folder.**

-Install all python dependencies defined in `requirements.txt`
+Install all python dependencies defined in `requirements.txt`.

-    pip install
+    pip install -r requirements.txt

+Install all bower dependencies.

+    bower install

-Compile the angular webapp using `grunt`.
+Compile the web app using `brunch`.

-    cd btcsimulator/app
-    grunt
+    brunch b

+Run the Celery worker.

+    celery -A run_server.celery worker --loglevel=info &

-Run the web server
+Run the web server.

-    python server.py
+    python run_server.py

-By default server will listen on port `3000`, so just open a browser and type [http://localhost:3000](http://localhost:3000)
+By default server will listen on port `5000`, so just open a browser and type [http://localhost:5000](http://localhost:5000) If all went fine, the welcome screen should appear.

 ##Structure
-This project consists on three main modules
+This project consists on three main modules:

-* An Angularjs webapp which controls simulation and displays data visualizations.
+* An [Backbone.js](http://backbonejs.org) webapp which controls simulation and displays data visualizations using [D3](http://d3js.org).
-* A webserver that communicates both with the app using websockets to send the data stored in redis and with the simulator using the redis pubsub messsage system in order to control the simulation.
+* A web server that exposes a REST API with all the simulation information stored in Redis.
+This server is also in charge of launching simulations through the Celery worker and notifies any change of state to the web app using web sockets.
-* A python library that drives the simulation using a [SimPy](http://simpy.readthedocs.com), a discrete-event simulation framework and stores every single piece of data or communication between nodes in redis for further analysis.
+* A python library that drives the simulation and stores every single piece of data or communication between nodes in redis for further analysis.
+ The simulation is run under [SimPy](http://simpy.readthedocs.com), a discrete-event simulation framework.

 ##Getting to know Bitcoin
 If you're new to Bitcoin and don't know much about that cryptocurrency that seems to be the talk of the town, here there